 If you have yet to speak about this issue with your dentist, you should do so as soon as possible.
 Trust us on this one.

-- Buying specialized toothpaste is a good choice.
+- Buying specialized toothpaste is an excellent choice.

 If you have sensitive teeth and have not opted to purchase specially formulated toothpaste for sensitive teeth, you should do so immediately.
 Make sure that you pick up a toothpaste that is fluoridated and NOT tartar-controlled.